peter-lyons-kehl/hash-injector/README.md

 - standard (and default): When hashing ordinary types (`core/std/3rd party`), this `Hasher` sends the data (collected by `Hash` trait) to the underlying `Hasher`, and it returns the hash generated by it, so all behaves as per usual.
-It's Hash DoS-resistant (if the underlying `BuildHasher`/`Hasher` is Hash DoS-proof).
+It is Hash DoS-resistant (if the underlying `BuildHasher`/`Hasher` is Hash DoS-proof).

 - specialized: The adapter allows custom types, selected by you, to inject the hash - rather than